-Share capital is made of cash contributions (liquid assets) and contributions in kind (property) invested in a company by one or more investors, in exchange for shares in said company.
+Share capital is made up of cash contributions (liquid assets), contributions in-kind (property) and industrial contributions (labour and services) invested in a company by one or more investors, in return for shares in the company.

-A social share represents an ownership title and provides its holder, the shareholder, with a certain number of rights with regard to the company.
+A share represents a title of ownership and gives its holder, the shareholder, a number of rights related to the company:

 - Political rights such as voting rights and rights to information

 - Financial rights such as the right to a monetary share of the profits (dividend or interest) or in case of liquidation of the company

 - Property rights such as the right to guarantee, loan or transfer the shares held.

 Share capital appears as a liability on the balance sheet, and forms part of the equity (with which it is often assimilated, depending on the meaning given to the concept of capital).
 It represents the company's debts to the shareholders due to their contributions.

 The contributions are shown as assets on the balance sheet (in return for the capital), in the form of liquid assets (in case of a cash contribution) and other types of assets (in case of a contribution in kind).
 They constitute the company's resources